Diving Bali: Amed

 Diving Bali: Amed.
-It is a little fisherman village, located a 45 minute drive from our dive shop, is famous not only for its excellent dive sites but also for their continued use of traditional sea-salt extraction methods.
+It is a little fisherman village in North East Bali.
+It takes 45 minute drive from our dive shop.
+Amed is famous not only for its excellent dive sites but also for its continued use of traditional sea-salt extraction methods.

-Up until 1997, all the reefs in Jemeluk Bay were the definition of healthy; they were covered by hard coral, barrel sponges, and gorgonias.

-Due to effects of El Nino in 1998, the bay suffered coral bleaching and loss of marine life.
-In order to help the reef recover, artificial reefs were implanted along the coast.
-The success of these reefs are evident today; they are covered by corals are home to a great variety of macro life, reef fishes, and hock bill turtles.
-In the blue, you will also have the chance to see white tip sharks, black tip sharks, big groupers, jack fish, tunas, and eagle rays.
+Up until 1997, reefs in Jemeluk Bay were the super healthiest and top, totally covered with hard coral, barrel sponges, and also gorgonians.
+But, due to the effect of El Niño in 1998, the bay suffered coral bleaching and loss of marine life.
+To help the reef recover, divers set artificial reefs along the coast.
+The success of these reefs is evident today.
+In fact, they are covered with corals and are home to a great variety of macro life.
+For example, reef fish, rays, and hock bill turtles.
+In the blue, you also have the chance to see white tip sharks, black tip sharks, big groupers, jack fish, tunas, and eagle rays.

-Due to its location in a protected bay, this spot is ideal for beginners and experience divers alike.
+Because it is located in a protected bay, this spot is ideal for beginners and experienced divers alike.

 PYRAMIDS & CORAL GARDEN

-This unique dive site is home to a coral garden and pyramidal structures sloping down until 30 meters.
-You can observe barrel sponges, soft and hard corals, feather stars and gorgonias.
-It is also home to diverse macro life such as leaf scorpion fish, goths pipe fish, stone fish, frog fish, lion fish, nudis, cleaner shrimps and crabs.
-All kind of reef fish come to the reef to be cleaned and seek protection from larger predators.
+This unique dive site is home to a coral garden and pyramidal structures.
+It slops down until 30 meters.
+You can observe barrel sponges, soft and hard corals, feather stars, and gorgonians as well.
+It is also home to diverse macro life, such as pygmy seahorse, leaf scorpionfish, goths pipe fish, stonefish and frogfish.
+In addition, lion fish, nudibranchs, cleaner shrimps and crabs.
+In fact, all kinds of reef fish come to the visit the Pyramids to be cleaned and, at the same time, seek protection from larger predators.

-The pyramidal structures lie in a black sandy bottom where many blue spotted stingrays, schools of barracudas, surgeon fish and garden eel live.
+The pyramidal structures are set in a black sandy bottom where many blue spotted stingrays, garden eels and mantis shrimp live.

-This dive ends on the top of the very healthy reef very rich in color and biodiversity.
+This dive ends at the top of the very healthy reef very rich in color and biodiversity.

-Usually we dive this spot drifting in a small current.
-It is perfect for beginners and underwater photographers.
+Usually, we dive this spot drifting in a mild current.
+It is perfect for beginners and also for underwater photographers.

 Diving Bali – Amed DROP OFF

-The drop off is located in the west of Jemeluk Bay.
+The drop off is located on the West side of the Bay.

-You start the dive on the top of the platform, a beautiful coral garden very colorful and full of life.
+The dive starts at the top of the platform.
+In truth, it is a beautiful coral garden very colourful and also full of life.
 The platform slopes down slowly, ending in a wall that drops down to more than 40 meters.

-The wall is totally covered by soft and hard corals, huge sea fan, sponge, crynoideas and gorgonias.
+The wall is covered with soft and hard corals.
+Also huge sea fan, sponge, feather stars, and gorgonians.

-On the blue you can see big pelagic passing by and on the wall a big biodiversity of reef fish.
 At the end of the bay the topography changes.
-There the wall is facing the open sea and you can observe the sandy bottom covered by big bomies, gorgonias, home of pigmy sea horse.
-Here we also have the chance to see black tip sharks, napoleon wrasser, barracudas, humphead parrot fish and tunas.
-During the months from july and november we can occasionally observe Oceanic sun fish.
+In fact, there the wall is facing the open sea.
+Actually, you can observe the sandy bottom covered with big bommies and also gorgonians.
+Take a look there, they are the home of pigmy seahorse!
+Here we also have the chance to see big fish.
+For example, black tip sharks, napoleon wrapper, barracudas, humphead parrot fish, and also tunas.
+And there is more!
+During the months from July and November we can occasionally observe Oceanic sun fish.

 Diving Bali, Amed – BUNUTAN

 This is one of the highlights of diving in Bali in the Amed area!
-Drift dive along Bunutan and experience the sandy bottom covered by huge sea fans and table corals attracting an incredible amount of different reef fish.
-You can also spot schools of bumphead parrot fish, jack fish and black tip sharks.
-Suitable for experienced divers.
+Drift dive along Bunutan and experience the sandy bottom covered with huge sea fans and table corals attracting an incredible amount of different reef fish.
+You may also spot schools of bump-head parrot fish, jack fish, and also black tip sharks.

 This small, steel wreck is located in shallow water (~6 meters).
-It lays in a coral garden totally covered by gorgonias, sponges, black coral bushes attracting all kind of reef fish.
-The most interesting part of this dive is not the wreck itself but the reef, especially in shallow water where the corals are healthy and colorful.
+It lies in a coral garden totally covered with gorgonians, sponges, and also black coral bushes attracting all kinds of reef fish.
+The most interesting part of this dive is not the wreck itself, but the reef, especially in shallow water where the corals are healthy and colourful.

-You can see barrel sponge, gorgonia, huge table coral where many reef fish find shelter.
-You have the chance to spot pigmy seahorses, ghost pipe fish, sea slug, shrimps and many scorpion fish and also big barracudas in the cleaning station.
+What can you see?
+Actually, a great variety of marine life.
+For example, barrel sponge, gorgonian and huge table coral where many reef fish find shelter.
+Also, you have the chance to spot seahorse, ghost pipe fish, sea slugs, shrimps, and many scorpion fish.
+Also big barracudas and morays at the cleaning station.

-This dive is exposed to waves and currents.
-You only can dive there during optimal conditions.
+This spot is exposed to waves and currents.
+Therefore, we can only can dive here with optimal conditions.

-Beautiful dive site only suitable to experience divers.
+For that reason, this beautiful dive site only suitable to experienced divers.

-Watch this video, a normal day diving in Bali: Amed
+Watch this video below.
+A normal day diving at the Drop Off in Amed.